Horse riding is a very popular pastime, with more than a million people in the UK regularly enjoying the activity.

 Our team have written numerous articles for leading publications such as:

-Spencers Solicitors has a proven track record with claims where riders have been injured due to the wrongful actions of others and have achieved successful outcomes on cases that other Solicitors have refused to accept under 'no win no fee' agreements.
+Spencers Solicitors has a proven track record with claims where riders have been injured due to the negligent actions of others.
+We have achieved successful outcomes on cases that other Solicitors have refused to accept under 'no win no fee' agreements.

 We will seek compensation to cover the cost of any expenses you have incurred so far, including loss of earnings, and will address any future financial needs your injury has created such as corrective surgery, privately funded physiotherapy or nursing care, or adaptations to your home to assist with limited mobility.

 There are statutory time limits for lodging your personal injury claim with a court.
 This is usually 3 years from the date you were injured.
 With investigation and negotiation often taking several months, it is better not to delay but to contact Spencers Solicitors, today.

-To discuss your claim with one of our specialist solicitors, call us direct on 08000 93 00 94, or complete our online claim enquiry form and we will call you back.
+To discuss your claim with one of our specialist solicitors, call us direct on 08000 93 00 94, or complete our online claim enquiry form leaving your contact details and we will call you back.
 If you're worried about legal fees, don't be.
 Horse riding accident claims are normally dealt with under a no win no fee arrangement, so if your claim doesn't succeed you won't pay for our work.